 The device can accept read command after VCC reached VCC minimum and a time delay of tVSL.

-Please refer to the figure of "power-up timing".
+Please refer to the figure of "Table 14.
+Power-Up Timing".

-- To stabilize the VCC level, the VCC rail decoupled by a suitable capacitor close to package pins is recommended. (generally around 0.1uF)
+- To stabilize the VCC level, the VCC rail decoupled by a suitable capacitor close to package pins is recommended.(generally around 0.1uF)

-ELECTRICAL SPECIFICATIONS
+12. ELECTRICAL SPECIFICATIONS